What do England need to qualify? Women’s Euro 2025 group permutations explained

 The Lionesses could have become the first European champions to be eliminated from the group stage of the Women’s Euro but they instead thrashed the Netherlands to keep their title defence alive.

-It puts the defending champions in a great position to reach the quarter-finals if they beat Wales, who face France this evening.
+It puts the defending champions in a great position to reach the quarter-finals if they beat Wales, who have lost both matches to Netherlands and France so far.

 Group D

-England are almost certain to reach the quarter-finals if they beat Wales, but the picture will be a bit clearer after Wales play France tonight.
-If Wales draw, they could still qualify for the quarter-finals by beating England and if France beat the Netherlands.
+England will reach the quarter-finals if they beat Wales on Sunday.
+If England draw, they can still go through as long as the Netherlands don’t beat France.
+England can also lose and go through if the Netherlands also lose to France, as long as England lose by less than four goals.

-But if Wales lose, they will be out after two games and it would give England a good sense of what is required.
-If they beat Wales and France avoid defeat to the Netherlands (France win or draw), England would be through.
+Wales are not out just yet - but they need to beat England by four goals and hope the Netherlands lose to France.
+Wales’ goal difference after losing 3-0 and 4-1 means progress is very unlikely, however.

-Where it could get complicated is England beat Wales and the Netherlands defeat France, leaving those three teams on six points and breaking the head-to-head record tiebreak.
+Where it could have got complicated is if England beat Wales and the Netherlands defeat France, leaving those three teams on six points.
+It would then come down to a mini-league between England, France and Netherlands.

-However, as England have already thrashed Netherlands and only lost 2-1 to France, the Lionesses would be in a great position to qualify because of goal difference.
-The Netherlands would need a huge win and a big swing.
+However, by winning 4-1 against Netherlands and only losing 2-1 to France, the Lionesses would have the advantage on goal difference.
+As long as they beat Wales, England are guaranteed to go through.

 Results so far